sbidy/MacroMilter/README.md

-# Version 3.4 is available
+# Version 3.5.2 is available
 Changelog:
-  - Fixed some bugs ( #18, #19, #21),
+ - Fixed some bugs (zip handling, access rights ...)
+ - Preparation for python 3 compatibility
-  - Update code and doc.
+ - some minor changes and improvements
+ - standardize the log messages

 ## Contributing
 I need some code review and help to make this milter better!
 If you find some bugs or the code is "creepy" -> feel free to contribute :)

-To contribute, please fork this repository and make pull requests to the master branch.
+To contribute, please fork this repository and make pull requests to the master or testing branch.

 ## Branches
 #### master = production grade and tested implementation